 Car window tinting is an excellent way to add value to your car and provides many benefits.
-UV Ray protection is a big positive for tinted car windows as its blocks harmful sunshine from people inside the car as well as the cars interiors that can keep them looking new.
+UV Ray protection is a big positive for tinted car windows as it blocks harmful sunshine from the passengers as well as the car’s interior, which helps to keep them looking new.

-From my experience, to get your car windows tinted by a professional may cost around 60 dollars per window but may even cost more than that.
+From my experience, to get your car windows tinted by a professional may cost around 60 dollars per window but some people may even charge more than that.

-There are two methods to tinting your car windows yourself, which are pre cut car window tint film and non pre-cut film.
-You can find pre-cut car window tint for thousands of cars or request for a certain car, however tinting your windows yourself, you’ll need the following:
+There are two methods to tint your car windows yourself, which include a pre cut car window tint film and a large roll.
+You can find pre-cut car window tint for thousands of cars, however if you want to tint your windows yourself, you’ll need the following:

 - And of course, patience!